mroberts1/dokoissho.sdf.org/source/_posts/2020-04-26-blitzmax-duplicate-code-simian.md

 I have `java -jar simian.jar` aliased to just `simian` so it's easier to read.

-An example report looks a little like this (run on [pangolin/contentdb](https://github.com/Sodaware/pangolin.mod/tree/master/contentdb.mod)):
+An example run looks a little like this (scanning [pangolin/contentdb](https://github.com/Sodaware/pangolin.mod/tree/master/contentdb.mod)):